wilsonify/wilsonify.github.io/content/recipes/MOROCCAN SPICED COUSCOUS123.md

 the lid.
 Easy   .

-2 While your ass is waiting, mix together the olive oil and rice vinegar in a small glass.
+2 While your waiting, mix together the olive oil and rice vinegar in a small glass.
 Chop

 up the spinach into thick ribbons.